Welcome to episode 10 of the Start Fueling Better Podcast, It Is A Marathon Not a Sprint.

 Do you relate in regard to overeating or emotional eating?
 Leave me a comment below and let me know.

 Click for more on My Nutrition Story.

 Paige is a registered and licensed dietitian nutritionist.
-She decided to go to school and study nutrition after having her own questions and struggles around food.
-Paige specializes in helping people change their relationship with food.
-Much of her work is centered around mindful eating, emotional eating, cravings, weight loss and overeating.
+She decided to go to school and study nutrition after having her own questions about and struggles with food.
+Paige specializes in helping people change how they relate to and feel about food.
+Much of her work is centered around mindful eating, emotional eating, cravings, stress eating, weight loss and overeating.